bagasbgy/rockerverse-kickstart/README.md

 ## Running the Container

 This kickstart version provides an easy installation for running an RStudio server for multiple users.
-The `users.csv` serves as a template for users and passwords data; just provide a similar `.csv` file (**without header**) and name it to `users.csv` to override the template.
-The `Dockerfile` will create the users identified in `users.csv`--through `addusers.sh`--so you only need to build the image.
+The `data/users.csv` serves as a template for users and passwords data; just provide a similar `.csv` file (**without header**) and name it to `data/users.csv` to override the template; or use the `R/create-users.R` script to generate the similar user and password combination.
+The `Dockerfile` will create the users identified in `data/users.csv`--through `add-users.sh`--so you only need to build the image.

 To build the image, you need to clone this repository first:

 ```bash
 # clone the kickstart repository
 git clone https://github.com/bagasbgy/rockerverse-kickstart
 ```

-Assuming you already adjust the `users.csv` according to your need, then build the docker image inside the directory:
+Assuming you already adjust the `data/users.csv` according to your need, then build the docker image inside the directory:

 ```bash
 # change working directory
 cd rockerverse-kickstart

 # build the image
 docker build . -t rockerverse-kickstart
 ```

 Then you can simply run the docker image to make it up and running, for example:

 ```bash
 # run the docker
 docker run -d -p 8787:8787 -e USER=rstudio -e PASSWORD=secret rockerverse-kickstart
 ```

 **Note:** you can change the initial user and password to suits your need.